PrestigeBR/PrestigeBR.github.io/_projects/AINodeGraph.md

 # AINodeGraph

 During school we had an assignment for an on-going project which was "Pick your own feature".
 During this I had the idea of implementing an AI runtime scripting feature.
-In it's current state it's more of a proof of concept than anything but it is fully functional.
+In it's current state it's more of a proof of concept than anything but it is fully functional and was developed over roughly 3 days.

 My AIBrain / Task Machine works by having a manager which is the "AIBrain" which your AI would inherit from.
 This class keeps track of, initialized and cleans up any AITask.